All articles

 Gaya Island Resort Book with us

-Insider verdictThe more complete of the two island resorts: the spa and the conservation-led nature programme are real strengths, not marketing.
+Insider verdict — The spa and the conservation-led nature programme are the resort's real strengths.
 Book a Kinabalu-view villa if the mountain matters to you; the mangrove villas are quieter but view-less.

-Best for: A genuine island retreat; spa-led stays; snorkelling and reef access
+Best for: a genuine island retreat; spa-led stays; snorkelling and reef access

 Book with us →